Loading

 • Project management and collaboration features.
 Can you create to-do lists?
 Kanban boards?
 What about leaving comments on documents?
 Can you mention coworkers?

 • Data organization.
-Notion offers databases to help you organize your pages and create systems, so we're looking for equivalent features the competition is offering: folders, tags, views, or other original methods.
+Notion offers databases to help you organize your pages and create systems, so I was looking for equivalent features the competition is offering: folders, tags, views, or other original methods.

 • Performance and user experience.
 I was paying attention to speed, how the search function works (and where it searches), as well as other details, like the quality of the user interface, onboarding experiences, and available support.